AdobeDocs/audience-manager.en/help/using/integration/media-data-integration/actionable-log-files.md

 Retarget users who saw creative 123 but didn't click or convert and show them creative 456.
 Do this:

 1. Create a trait to capture users who saw the creative.
-Let's say you name the trait Creative Trait 123.
+Let's say you name the trait [!DNL Creative Trait 123].
 Use the trait rule:

    `d_creative == 123 AND d_event == imp`

 1. Create a trait to capture users who click or convert.
-Let's say you name this one Click and Converter.
+Let's say you name this one [!DNL Click and Converter].
 Use the trait rule:

    `d_event == click OR d_event=conv`

 1. Create a segment to populate with users who saw creative 123 but didn't click or convert.
-Name it Retarget Users and use the segment rule:
+Name it [!DNL Retarget Users] and use the segment rule:

    `Creative Trait 123 AND NOT Click and Converter`

-1. Map the segment Retarget Users to a destination and target users in the destination with creative 456.
+1. Map the segment [!DNL Retarget Users] to a destination and target users in the destination with creative 456.

 ### Use [!DNL DCM] [!UICONTROL Floodlight Activity] in the [!UICONTROL Audience Optimization Reports] or in [!UICONTROL Audience Lab]